verifsec/pathcov/readme.txt

-"Try fuzzing and mesure code coverage!"
+"Try .so fuzzing and mesure code coverage!"

 Build
 # make